Loc000Nguyen000/THM_WriteUp/Medium/Airplane/AirPlane.md

 ```

-+ After scan port of IP target we've known the website port 8000 run with domain airplane.thm so we need add domain into /etc/hosts to run the website.
++ After scan ports of IP target we've known the website port 8000 run with domain "airplane.thm" so we need add domain into /etc/hosts to run the website.
+Access again the <IP> port 8000 or with domain "airplane.thm".
++